programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	let aposition = selectedObject.position; //get jar position
 ```

-We call the distanceTo method on the aposition vector to determine the distance between the two vectors and test if it is smaller than our allowed distance (0.25 * ratio).
+You call the distanceTo method on the aposition vector to determine the distance between the two vectors and test if it is smaller than our allowed distance (0.25 * ratio).

 After:
 ```